lingzezhang/lingzezhang.github.io/content/authors/admin/_index.md

 I recently earned my ScM in Computer Science from Brown University, where I had the privilege of working with Ellie Pavlick.
 Prior to Brown, I gained industry experience in various roles, including machine learning engineer and product manager.
 I also hold a Master’s degree in economics, a Bachelor’s degree in finance, and a Double Bachelor’s degree in mathematics from Peking University, along with some study experience at the University of Maryland in Human-Computer Interaction.

-<span style="color:red">**I am currently seeking research assistant or visiting researcher opportunities to begin as soon as possible, as well as PhD opportunities starting in Fall 2025 or later.**</span>
+I am currently seeking research assistant or visiting researcher opportunities to begin as soon as possible, as well as PhD opportunities starting in Fall 2025 or later.
+{style="font-weight:bold;color:red"}